browniefed/blog/source/_posts/2016-10-06-migrating-ava-to-jest.markdown

 For more awesome-examples and full configuration options checkout the documentation [https://facebook.github.io/jest/docs/getting-started.html](https://facebook.github.io/jest/docs/getting-started.html).
 Many of the normal uses cases have been though of and are documented with copy and paste configuration options!

+### Check it out

+I'm barely scratching the surface of what is great about Jest.
+There is hopefully more coming but go use Jest, star the repo on git [https://github.com/facebook/jest](https://github.com/facebook/jest) and never look back.